grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Good.
 We are running on the electric motors, underwater, at a modest speed.
 That is what it sounds like when the boat is moving while submerged.
 Later, when we are near the surface with the diesel engines running, it will be a lot louder and you will not be able to hear much in the water beyond the engines.
 But while we are on the electric motors, we can hear more on sonar.

-"Sonar requires imagination.
-You have to put your mind out there in the water.
+"Sonar requires imagination," Hemi continued, "you have to put your mind out there in the water.
 When you hear a sound, you have to match it to an image in your head that shows how the sound could be made.
 The more detail you can imagine in the image to fit it to the sound, the more accurate your assessment of the contact will be.
 That is what makes a top sonar person."

 Hemi pointed to the largest of a set of gauges further up the sonar unit in front of them.

 "Now, the gauge above the directional indicator is the main signal strength indicator.
-All those smaller gauges above that show signal strength at different frequencies, but you only need to worry about this main signal strength indicator for now.
-Watch that needle, if you see it jump, there is a significant sound out there in the water, and you will want to focus on it, listen to it, and try to figure out what it is. "
+All those smaller gauges above it show signal strength at different frequencies, but you only need to worry about this main signal strength indicator for now.
+Watch that needle, if you see it jump, there is a significant sound out there in the water, and you will want to focus on it, listen to it, and try to figure out what it is."

 "Let us see..."
 Hemi turned the direction dial slowly.
 About a quarter of the way around the strength indicator dial moved up a little and wavered there.
 "So see by the needle that there is something to hear in this direction.
 What do you hear in your headset now?"

 Cassandra listened, her eyes watching the signal strength indicator needle wavering like a humming bird feeding.
-It was moving in response to another kind of white noise, higher pitched than the sub's engines, which she could still hear rumbling in lower frequencies.
+It was moving in response to another kind of white noise; higher pitched than the sub's engines, which she could still hear rumbling in the lower frequencies.
 This sound was familiar, a washing, churning sound with an occasional rumble mixed in...
 She smiled, "it's breaking surf isn't it?"

 "Correct!
 There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.

 Cassandra closed her eyes.
 In her headphones she could hear a distant clicking, slow and regular.
 The clicks had a strange kind of richness to them.
 They bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
 The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so very long ago when she was a child.
 "Is that the sound dolphins make?"
-She asked.

 "Very good!
-Dolphins use active sonar, bouncing sounds they make off of underwater objects to locate them.
+Dolphins use active sonar, bouncing sounds off underwater objects to locate them.
 They are much better at it than we are.
 Did you notice that you could hear the dolphins in one ear slightly before the other?"

 Cassandra nodded again.

 "That is because the sonar uses a couple of sets of microphones, one on the front of the boat, and one at the rear.
 Sound coming in hits one microphone before the other, and the sonar rig puts the difference into the earphones for you.
 With practice, you can use the difference in how long it takes to estimate how far away a contact is, for instance, I can tell you these dolphins are about a third of a nautical mile away.
 That only works if the contact is close enough that we can hear the difference though.
-If you think about it: a contact that is farther away will send out a sound that will hit both the microphones on the bow of the _Prospect_ and the stern at basically the same time."
+If you think about it: a contact that is farther away will send out a sound that will be murky enough by the time it gets to us to hit both the microphones on the bow of the _Prospect_ and the stern at basically the same time."

 "OK, ya, that makes sense," said Cassandra, picturing the sound waves bouncing off the boat in her head.